dfm/emcee/docs/tutorials/parallel.rst

 Multiprocessing can only be used for distributing calculations across processors on one machine.
-If you want to take advantage of a bigger cluster, you’ll need to use MPI.
+If you want to take advantage of a bigger cluster, you'll need to use MPI.
 In that case, you need to execute the code using the ``mpiexec`` executable, so this demo is slightly more convoluted.
-For this example, we’ll write the code to a file called ``script.py`` and then execute it using MPI, but when you really use the MPI pool, you’ll probably just want to edit the script directly.
-To run this example, you’ll first need to install `the schwimmbad library <https://github.com/adrn/schwimmbad>`__ because emcee no longer includes its own ``MPIPool``.
+For this example, we'll write the code to a file called ``script.py`` and then execute it using MPI, but when you really use the MPI pool, you'll probably just want to edit the script directly.
+To run this example, you'll first need to install `the schwimmbad library <https://github.com/adrn/schwimmbad>`__ because emcee no longer includes its own ``MPIPool``.